 On Oct.
 9, 2012, Sandusky was sentenced to 30-to 60-years behind bars.
 Casey and Feller were inside the courtroom to hear Sandusky plead his innocence.
 Outside, the media again sought them out for reaction to what effectively was a life sentence for the 68 year old.

-On The Today Show, Matthew Casey tells NBC's National Investigative Correspondent Michael Isikoff that the "bottom line is (Sandusky's) going to spend his life in prison, there's no question about that."
+On The Today Show, Matt Casey tells NBC's National Investigative Correspondent Michael Isikoff that the "bottom line is (Sandusky's) going to spend his life in prison, there's no question about that."

 Just moments after the sentence was handed down, Casey tells NBC10 in Philadelphia that Sandusky "is going to die in prison.
 He is never going to be able to do this to anybody else.
 That, probably, was the most important part of this for our clients."